pbaettig/python-arcane-knowledge/README.md

 print(p.introduction())
 # -> Hello, my name is Max Muster and I like to drink beer
 ```
-Dataclasses behave more like proper classes, they allow methods for example.
-By default dataclasses are mutable"
+By default dataclasses objects are mutable.
 ```python
 p = Person('Max', 'Muster', 'beer')